Pay Transparency Laws:

 However, there are exceptions to the law, including:

-It is notable that the Hawaii law does not cover internal positions, as some other pay transparency statues do.
+It is notable that the Hawaii law does not cover internal positions, as many other pay transparency statutes do.

 The Illinois pay transparency law requires employers to include a good-faith estimate of the pay scale and benefits in any job posting.